 Major System Folders have been reassigned to various drives, so that user data could be kept intact and independent from System drive (C:) in case Windows is required to be restored or even reinstalled.
 Continue reading

 Ever wanted to build your cockpit but have not a clue where to get started?
-Marcus from Marcuswald Air recently sent me his 737-800NG photos for the Cockpit section.
+Marcus from Marcuswald Air recently sent me his 737-800NG photos for the Cockpits section.
 In addition, he has included a photo-book about the building of his cockpit.

 He said that the document didn’t have a great deal of text but thought it was best to go with photos and it was just meant to show the build in generic terms with a bit of humor.

 The photo-book can be downloaded from here or by clicking the image of the book.